dansteen/constellation/README.md

 # constellation
-Constellatin is a tool to spin up a "constellation" of rkt pods (see what I did there) in a controlled fashion.
-It allows you to specify a list of containers to spin up, their success or failure conditions, and their interdependencies such that dependant containers are not spun up until the containers they depend on have encountered a "success" condition.
+Constellation is a tool to spin up a "constellation" of rkt pods (see what I did there) in a controlled fashion.
+It allows you to specify a list of containers to spin up, their success or failure conditions, and their interdependencies such that dependent containers are not spun up until the containers they depend on have encountered a "success" condition.
 Constellation will also ensure that networking is set up between the containers so that dependent containers can talk to their dependencies.

 # Examples
 These examples go in ascending order of complexity.
 ## A Simple Application
 The simplest invocation would spin up a single application and use the default command baked into the container:
 ```
-traitify-api.app.local:
+api.app.local:
-    image: aci-repo.prod.awse.traitify.com/traitify-api:af457b220597aa34b739bff13afc514ba72e8100
+    image: aci-repo.example.com/api:af457b220597aa34b739bff13afc514ba72e8100
 ```
 You would then run this using `sudo ./constellation run -c api.yml` and a single container would be spun up.